CyrilJl/TimeFiller/docs/source/index.rst

 each series is processed individually, leveraging correlations with the other series as well as its own auto-regressive patterns.
 The package is designed to be easy to use, even for non-experts.

+Originally developed for imputation, it also proves useful for forecasting, particularly when covariates contain missing values.

 Installation
 ------------